 - HTML version of the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010)

-Download the print copy of the guideline and supporting materials
+Download a PDF of the guideline and supporting materials

 For signage about airborne, contact and droplet precautions, please see the infection control guidelines page of the Australian Commission on Safety and Quality in Health Care website.